ut-energy-institute/UT_EIoF_webtool_open_source/UT_EIoF_Server_instructions.md

 to kill containers, type: docker kill $(docker ps -q) 95c29847d25d

 ### 7. Getting new code to server
 After logging into the server, simply using the command `git pull origin master` will move the new codes from the GitHub site to the server.
-It is likley best to kill any running containers whose data you are updating.
+It is likely best to kill any running containers whose data you are updating.

 ![Step 7 in commiting changes](workflow_instructions_media/server_git_pull_screen.png)